nejohnson2/sdr-research/bb-rtlsdr.md

 ### Optional

 [Dump1090](https://github.com/antirez/dump1090) is a library that lets you decode nearby aircraft signals.
 The libary has an option to run a server which lets you visualize the air craft on a map.
+Another, and better version was forked [here](https://github.com/MalcolmRobb/dump1090)

 ```shell
 git clone https://github.com/antirez/dump1090.git